druimalban/saved_rap/doc/schemata.md

 ```

 Some things to keep in mind:
-- The function of the default prefix is to create unique identifiers for any element declared in the current schema file.
-However, it is possible that tis prefix could be used across different schema files.
+- The purpose of the default prefix is to create unique identifiers for any element declared in the current schema file.
+However, it is possible that this prefix could be used across different schema files.
 Indeed, this is the approach taken for producing data models using LinkML schema files: they share a single prefix, and can import each other.
 - For example, in the `Sampling.Note` example above, other documents could refer to this identifier using the URI `https://marine.gov.scot/metadata/saved/rap/sentinel_cages_sampling/Sampling.Note` (expanded from `mssamp:Sampling.Note`).
 - Indeed, external schema files may also declare some prefix (it could be the same, `mssamp`; or, `mssamp2`, as long as it maps to the same URI as `mssamp` does in this document), they could also refer to it using that prefix.